Henri Koch-Kent: After World War II

 After the war, Koch-Kent was active in its founding of the Union of European Federalists (Union européenne des fédéralistes) at Luxembourg meeting, and worked as its deputy general secretary.

-He had worked as a journalist, e.g. for international press agencys.
+He had worked as a journalist, e.g. for international press agencies.
 In 1959 he became editor of the liberal Lëtzebuerger Journal from 1961 to July 1964 he was its director.
 In the 1970s and 1980s, Koch-Kent wrote and edited several books on the Second World War, in which he critically examined the role of Luxembourg's government-in-exile.

 He was also with Amicale des anciens des services spéciaux de la défense nationale.
 (AASSDN) [Association of veterans of the special services of national defense].

 In 1998, Henri Koch-Kent was the first winner of the Testimonial and Presence prize created by Nic Weber and Les Cahiers Luxembourgeois.